erg55/alibaseq/walkthrough/README.md

 It can be used on transcriptomic, low coverage or well-assembled genomic data or sequence capture assemblies.
 It is especially useful for combining these different types of data for a comprehensive phylogenetic analysis.
 It is also particularly robust for recovering genes across large phylogenetic distances unlike many other programs.

-*If I want to recover a set of pre-determined loci from newly sequences transcriptomes what default parametrs would I use?
+*If I want to recover a set of pre-determined loci from newly sequences transcriptomes what default parameters would I use?
 What parameters might I adjust to get better recovery?*

-*If I want to recover a set of pre-determined loci from newly sequenced low coverage genome data what default parametrs would I use?
+*If I want to recover a set of pre-determined loci from newly sequenced low coverage genome data what default parameters would I use?
 What parameters might I adjust to get better recovery? *

-*If I want to recover a set of pre-determined loci from newly sequenced target capture data what default parametrs would I use?
+*If I want to recover a set of pre-determined loci from newly sequenced target capture data what default parameters would I use?
 What parameters might I adjust to get better recovery? *

 *Why is this program using Python 2....you are a noob!*